schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 I prefer using the DNS servers of [Quad9](https://quad9.org/) over the ones of my ISP.
 Only the Clear network will use these anyway, as secured networks use Unbound instead.
 The Guest network will use Cloudflare DNS servers.

 For the domain, I prefer to use a subdomain of a domain name I own, like `corp.example.com`.
-I use the subdomain only internally.
+I only use this subdomain internally.
 I consider the `local.lan` pattern a relic of the past.
-To prevent our local network structure from leaking to the outside world, we'll later configure Unbound to treat the domain as private.
+To prevent our local network structure from leaking to the outside world, we'll later configure Unbound and Dnsmasq to treat the domain as private.

 |                       |                    |
 | --------------------- | ------------------ |